The hip-hop industry has taken the world by storm. From clever phrases to catchy instrumentals, it has ‘heads boppin’ all over the world.

 “I’m the greatest rapper of all time.”

-This awareness eliminates the need for any competition, the me versus you so that we can come back to the source of our heart and recognize that everyone wants the same thing even if we are unaware of it which is peace, love and tranquility.
+This awareness eliminates the need to have any competition, the me versus you, so that we can come back to the source of our heart and recognize that everyone wants the same thing, even if we are unaware of it, which is peace, love and tranquility.

-The truth only those who feel that they need to be superior deep down are feeling as if they are inadequate, inferior in some way and the illusion here is that….
+The truth is only those who feel that they need to be superior deep down are feeling as if they are inadequate and inferior in some way.

 “Nobody is superior; nobody is inferior but nobody is equal either.
 People are simply unique, incomparable.” – Osho